 On Easter Sunday morning, therefore, having heard mass, they sallied forth, completely surprising the Greeks, who had never suspected so small a force of so audacious an enterprise.
 The Latins slew the Greeks indiscriminately like sheep; the mounted Templars rode through the town spitting on their lances everyone they could reach; the streets ran with blood….The Templars rode through the land, sacking the villages and spreading desolation, for the population of both cities and villages fled to the mountains.
 (Hill, p.
 37)

 Really?
-With 14 knights and 29 sergeants?
+With 20 knights and 94 others?
 Against a population that had successfully hemmed them into their commandery in the first place?
 And then, despite this complete and utter victory they gave the island up?
 Obviously not.
 This is sheer hyperbole, and significantly Hill does not provide a single source for his dramatic and exaggerated account.
 It appears more a device to set up the island as ripe for the arrival of Guy de Lusignan.

 Turning instead to The French Continuation of William of Tyre we find an account that without whitewashing or minimizing the violence of the Templars nevertheless keeps things in perspective.
 Namely: